Academic writing is different to anything you will have done before. Rosella gives us her top 6 tips to writing great assesments.

 Tip 3: Build your argument in early stages of planning.

 When you get your essay question it can be easy to try and start writing straight away.
 A plan, even a loosely plotted one, can really help you keep moving in the right direction and ensure that your essay remains focused.
 There are countless resources online about how to plan effectively.
-I like this template from The Study Gurus.

 Of course, everyone has their own style of planning.
 I like to do all my research, then bullet point the evidence I would like to include.
 Then, as I flesh out the bullet points a decent essay plan appears.
 During your research, be sure to decide what you are arguing for and which you are against.
 Whichever side you take, you must have a convincing stance.
 This means solid points backed up with relevant evidence.